 If your application is selected, you will have 30 days to confirm your participation via the SoonerSafe website.
 At that time you may also choose not to participate at this time, but still be eligible for future selection OR you may choose not to participate at all and have your application removed from the program.
 Please note that you MUST complete this step within 30 days in order to move forward with the program.
 If we do not receive a confirmation within 30 days, your application will be removed from the rebate list and will be placed back in the eligible database for future SoonerSafe rebate opportunities.

-All selected recipients must submit their paid invoice showing the total cost of safe room purchase and installation, along with a completed SoonerSafe Certificate of Installation to attest that the safe room’s design, construction, and installation complies with the 2008 versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
+All selected recipients must submit their paid invoice showing the total cost of safe room purchase and installation, along with a completed SoonerSafe Certificate of Installation to attest that the safe room’s design, construction, and installation complies with the most recent versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
 The certificate must be signed by the safe room installer and submitted to OEM by the deadline associated with your rebate selection period.
 OEM may request a copy of your check or credit card receipt after documents have been reviewed.

 Please send all documentation to: